What is cloud computing?

 Cloud computing is a big shift from the traditional way businesses think about IT resources.
 Here are seven common reasons organizations are turning to cloud computing services:

-Cloud computing eliminates the capital expense of buying hardware and software and setting up and running on-site datacenters—the racks of servers, the round-the-clock electricity for power and cooling, and the IT experts for managing the infrastructure.
+Moving to the cloud helps companies optimize IT costs.
+This is because cloud computing eliminates the capital expense of buying hardware and software and setting up and running onsite datacenters—the racks of servers, the round-the-clock electricity for power and cooling, and the IT experts for managing the infrastructure.
 It adds up fast.

 Most cloud computing services are provided self service and on demand, so even vast amounts of computing resources can be provisioned in minutes, typically with just a few mouse clicks, giving businesses a lot of flexibility and taking the pressure off capacity planning.